 Learn more about our solutions for your business.

-Intellectual Property (IP) is defined as the creation of the mind that includes inventions, patents, designs, any type of art, etc. The primary purpose of establishing intellectual property rights is to foster an environment...Read More
+Intellectual Property (IP) is defined as the creation of the mind that includes inventions, patents, designs, any type of art, etc. The primary purpose of establishing intellectual property rights is to foster an environment that...Read More

 Switzerland has introduced new Corporate Reporting and Due Diligence obligations in connection with conflict minerals and child labour to improve human rights protections around the world.
 Switzerland is following international trends and regulations for non-financial...Read More